Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Underwater Camera or Waterproof Phone Case

 A whole other world lives beneath the ocean.
-As mentioned previously, snorkeling is a great activity to discover life in coral reefs and along sandbars.
+As I said before, snorkeling is a great activity to discover life in coral reefs and along sandbars.

 With an underwater camera or a waterproof phone case, you can take snapshots of your adventures without damaging your phone.